floooh/floooh.github.io/about.md

 I work at Bigpoint in Berlin, mostly on the engine technology behind [Drakensang Online](http://www.drakensang.com/).

-Over the years I have helped to build and release a bit over 30 [game projects](http://www.mobygames.com/developer/sheet/view/developerId,117426/) at Radon Labs and Terratools.
+Over the years I have helped build and ship a bit over 30 [game projects](http://www.mobygames.com/developer/sheet/view/developerId,117426/) at Radon Labs and Terratools.